This function predicts selected models for a single set of new data

 limits of the calibration data, users can choose to free extrapolate the

-predictions (extrapolation_type = "E"
+predictions (extrapolation_type = "E"), extrapolate with clamping

 (extrapolation_type = "EC"), or not extrapolate (extrapolation_type = "NE").